 Famed for being beyond beautiful Icefields Parkway should definitely be part of your road trip itinerary if you are driving around this neck of the woods.
-Since moving to Canada in August last year I have driven up and down this road a handful of times trying to capture its dramatic scenery.
+When I lived in the Canadian Rockies I have driven up and down this road a handful of times trying to capture its dramatic scenery.

 Named "the drive of a lifetime" by National Geographic the Icefields Parkway encompasses the meaning of the statement: "It's not the destination that matters, it's the journey".

-The 232 km stretch of road connects Lake Louise in Banff National Park and the town of Jasper.
+The 232 km long road connects Lake Louise and Jasper, stretching across two famous National Parks: Banff and Jasper.
 Check your brakes before you head out because I promise you, before you even manage to pick up a decent speed, you will be pressing on your brakes and stopping for yet another photo opportunity.

 I would like to share with you some of the must do spots and hikes, together with some practical information on where to stay, as well as the do's and don'ts of driving along the Icefields Parkway.